hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/2.0/docs/overview.md

 You can use this API for any test scenario you choose.
 It is not connected to the NCTS core.
 It’s up to you to trigger the response messages in the order you require.
 Valid response message types are listed below.

-1. Send messages from a trader to NCTS using the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
-This could be IE014, IE015, IE007 or IE044.
-See [message we support](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/supported-messages.html) for more details.
+1. Send messages from a trader to NCTS using the [CTC Traders API](/api-documentation/docs/api/service/common-transit-convention-traders/2.0).

-2. Inject a response using the Common Transit Traders Test Support API.
-See below.
+2. Inject a response using the Test Support API.
+See the following table for a list of supported messages you can inject.

 3. GET a list of your messages for this movement from the CTC Traders API.
 This will include both your trader and your injected NCTS messages.